 Sharm El Sheikh’s beaches are some of the most idyllic on the Red Sea coast, with swathes of pristine sand and smooth, white pebbles curving around the clear, blue-tinted waters.
 Speckled with palm trees and set against rolling, dramatic scenery, the beaches enjoy one of the prettiest spots in the country.
 The sand is dotted with shady, thatched umbrellas and loungers, with a good choice of places to eat and drink nearby.
-The water sports activities in Sharm El Sheikh are superb –learn to parasail, windsurf or canoe in the beautifully warm water.
+The water sports activities in Sharm El Sheikh are superb, so why not learn to windsurf or kayak in the beautifully warm water?

 The spectacular diving opportunities off the Red Sea coast are the biggest attractions in Sharm El Sheikh.
 The calm, clear waters hide a mesmerising world of coral reefs, brightly coloured marine life and fascinating wrecks.
 There are plenty of places to dive for all ability levels, with the pros getting to experience the likes of Shark Reef and Jackson Reef.
 There’s plenty of adventure to be had back on dry land, too, with the region’s spectacular desert inviting exploration.
-Take a jeep safari through the dunes or zip around on a quad bike, or else take an authentic trek on a camel and spend the night in a real Bedouin camp.
+Take a jeep safari through the dunes or spend the night in a real Bedouin camp.

 Sharm El Sheikh’s old town is a great place to experience a little Egyptian culture.
 The old market is filled with bustling stalls selling Bedouin handicrafts, silver jewellery and leather goods.
 It’s also the best place in Sharm El Sheikh to try some tasty Egyptian street food like koshari, a mix of rice, lentils and tomato sauce.
 If you’re on holiday with family, kids of all ages will enjoy a day out at Aqua Blu Water Park.
 Situated at a local hotel but open to non-guests, the park has over 40 fantastic water slides and nine swimming pools, including the high-octane Kamikaze and special areas for little kids.